Joseph-Lines454/COMP-3016---Joseph-Lines---Mars-Conquer/README.md

-First Commit for the Mars Conquer Game.
+First Commit for the Evil Spaceman Game.

 Overview of the game:
 The game will be a fighting game.
 The idea of the game is that you are an evil spaceman.